cityofaustin/Residential-Permitting/_projects/deck.md

 #### Tree Permits

 If your deck will require you to remove a tree (or perform construction near the critical root zone) that when measured 4.5 feet from the ground (diameter at breast height or DBH) is 19 inches or more in diameter (59.6904 inches around), then you will need a Tree Ordinance Review Application.
 If your tree is 19 inches or more in diameter and also a heritage tree, then you may not be able to remove it.

+*How do I calculate critical root zone?: The critical root zone is the diameter of the tree in inches, multiplied by 2, then converted into feet.*

 Learn more about protected trees and construction requirements.